leecaochang/mesa-core/documents/MESA-Getting-Started.md

     print(f"WARNING: {issue.entity_id} declared none but found in {issue.automation_id} as {issue.role}")
 ```

-**`mesa-lint`.** A CLI tool and GitHub Action that validates MESA profiles.
-A viable first version is approximately 200 lines of Python and should check:
+**`mesa-lint`.
+Shipped** (`pip install mesa-lint`, https://github.com/sfox38/mesa-lint).
+A CLI tool and GitHub Action that validates MESA profiles against mesa-core's own validator, so the linter and the library agree on what is malformed by construction.
+It checks:
 - All seven kernel fields present (`semantic_tags`, `control_mode`, `triggers_automations`, `reversible`, `reversibility_cost`, `side_effect_scope`, `privacy_classification.level`)
 - `metadata_origin.source` present and a valid enum value
 - All predicate operators use canonical tokens or are declared as `ha_condition` type